Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Discussion

 \subsection{Comparing with other catalogs}

 Recently, \citet{Neronov2025arXiv} reported a catalog of VHE emitting AGN candidates at high Galactic latitudes using a photon-counting clustering technique, identifying a total of 175 high-confidence candidates, which include 71 previously known sources, and 127 HSP blazars.
 In contrast, we employed the full likelihood optimization technique to determine the detection significance and spectral parameters and found 144 VHE emitting HSP blazars.
 Among these, 106 objects are common in both works, including 42 established IACT-detected VHE-emitting blazars.
-The remaining 21 objects reported as VHE emitters by \citet{Neronov2025arXiv} have $9<{\rm TS}<25$ as per our Fermi-LAT data analysis.
+The remaining 21 objects reported as VHE emitters by \citet{Neronov2025arXiv} have $9<{\rm TS}<25$ as per Fermi-LAT data analysis. \\ Additionally, \citet{Arsioli2025MNRAS} performed a $\gamma$-ray search in the recently released 1CGH catalog, identifying a total of 954 HSP blazars detected above 10 GeV.
+A complementary cross-match between our VHE catalog and the 1CGH sample reveals that approximately 15\% of $\gamma$-ray–emitting HSPs above 10 GeV exhibit significant VHE emission.